 Annual accounts should be delivered to HMRC as part of your Company Tax Return no later than 12 months after the end of your ‘accounting period’ for Corporation Tax.
 This accounting period must not be longer than 12 months.

-- Your company is incorporated on 10th January 2020 and starts trading immediately
+- Your company was incorporated on 10th January 2021 and started trading immediately

-- First accounting period for Corporation Tax ends 12 months later on 9th January 2021
+- Your first accounting period for Corporation Tax will end exactly 12 months later, on 9th January 2022

-- Accounting reference date for annual accounts is 31st January 2021
+- The accounting reference date for annual accounts is 31st January 2022

-- Second accounting period for Corporation Tax ends on 31st January 2021
+- The second accounting period for Corporation Tax will end on 31st January 2022

 After this first year, your annual accounts and Company Tax Returns will normally cover your company’s 12-month financial year, which will start on 1st February and end on 31st January (your ARD) the following year.